Biomedical Communications

 Mode of Delivery: In Class

-HSC405H5 • Digital Forensic Facial Reconstruction
+HSC405H5 • Digital Forensic Facial Approximation

-This course examines the technical, anatomical, and sociological considerations involved in the three-dimensional digital forensic facial reconstruction.
+This course examines the technical, anatomical, and sociological considerations involved in the three-dimensional digital forensic facial approximation.
 Human facial anatomy, traditional reconstruction techniques, and the use of 3D animation software are the core areas of study.
 Using this knowledge, students reconstruct the facial identity of an individual known only from cranial skeletal remains.

 Prerequisites: (HSC200H5 and one of the following courses: HSC300H5 or HSC301H5 or HSC302H5 or HSC307H5) or permission of instructor